All Products

 • You must enter the correct UID of the source account, name of the destination bucket, and UID of the destination account.

-The following is an example policy:
+The following is a policy example:

 {